oijann/Retail-Price-Recommendation-using-Machine-Learning/README.md

 In this machine learning project, we will build a model that automatically suggests the right product prices.
 We are provided of the following information:
 **train_id** (the id of the listing), **name** (the title of the listing), **item_condition_id** (the condition of the items provided by the sellers), **category_name** (category of the listing), **brand_name** (the name of the brand), **price** (the price that the item was sold for.
 This is target variable that we will predict), **shipping** (1 if shipping fee is paid by seller and 0 by buyer), **item_description** (the full description of the item).

+The data set can be downloaded from https://www.kaggle.com/datasets/saitosean/mercari.
+To validate the result, I only need the train.tsv.